Transitioning Into Post-Secondary (TIPS)

 Requirements

-• Pre-service teachers need a current Police Information Check with Vulnerable Sector Screening (issued after July 1 of the current academic year).
-Students who do not already have a police check should begin this process at their local police station as soon as possible, as police checks often take 4-6 weeks to process.
+• Pre-service teachers need a current Police Information Check with Vulnerable Sector Screening (issued after May 1 of the current academic year).
+Students who do not already have a police check should begin this process online with their local Police station as soon as possible as police checks often take 4-6 weeks to process.
+Please see the Field Experience Police Information Requirement webpage for more information on how to request a PIC-VS.

 • Students placed with TIPS also require a Child Intervention Check issued by Alberta Human Services.
 We recommend starting the process as early as possible, but more information about the CIC will be provided at the orientation session.